pedroegsilva/gofindthem/README.md

 There are 2 libraries on this repository, the DSL and the Finder.

 ### Finder
 First you need to create the Finder.
-The Finder needs a `SubstringEngine` (interface found at /finder/substringEngine.go) and if the search will be case sensitive or not. there are 3 implementations of `SubstringEngine` that uses the libraries from https://github.com/cloudflare/ahocorasick,
+The Finder needs a `SubstringEngine` (interface can be found at `/finder/substringEngine.go`) and if the search will be case sensitive or not. there are 3 implementations of `SubstringEngine` that uses the libraries from https://github.com/cloudflare/ahocorasick,